2.1 Understand the social environment of road transport and the rules governing it

 • to record all breaks and daily rest periods

-• EU rules (not currently AETR).
-Under EU 165/2014 as amended by EU 2020/1054, to record all breaks and daily rest periods and annual leave or sick leave
+• Assimilated, EU and TCA rules (not currently AETR).
+Under EU 165/2014 article 34(5), as amended by EU 2020/1054, and TCA annex 31b section 4(6), to record all breaks and daily rest periods and annual leave or sick leave

 Driver’s responsibilities – analogue chart change of vehicle